www.annbreen.com

 I remember you singing that lovely gospel song, "My Forever Friend"

-We're pleased you've made this comeback, extending your career, we're nowhere near the end.
+We're pleased you've made this comeback, extending your career,

 Poem by Alan Thornbarrow from Penrith.